hmcts/probate-frontend/README.md

 ```
 $ yarn start:dev:ld:aat
 ```
-2. If you are testing FE & orchestrator / just orchestrator (and therefore have local orchestrator service running on port 8888 - see probate-orchestrator README), use the following:
+2. If you are testing FE & orchestrator / just orchestrator (and therefore have local orchestrator service and local business service running on port 8888 - see probate-orchestrator README), use the following:
 ```
 $ yarn start:dev:ld:orch